Open Orders: Icons and Symbols

 The General Info column

 In the general info column, you can view the following information about the order.
-You can hover over an icon to view additional explanation.
+You can hover over an icon to view additional explanations.

 |An identifier of a selling channel.
 Each selling channel has its own identifier.
 In the simple view, a text identifier of a channel is displayed.|